ViAchKoN/Projects-Python-Sudoku_GUI_Solver/README.md

 # Sudoku (python)

-Sudoku game with built-in solver.
+Sudoku game with a built-in solver.

 **Controls**:
   * Use a mouse to select a cell on the board